deepin-community/fontforge/doc/sphinx/scripting/scripting-alpha.rst

 .. function:: BuildAccented()

-   If any of the selected glyphs are accented, then clear them and create a new glyph by inserting references to the approriate base glyph and accents.
+   If any of the selected glyphs are accented, then clear them and create a new glyph by inserting references to the appropriate base glyph and accents.

 .. function:: BuildComposite()